Grafixoft/powertree-doc/docs/service/deployment.md

 The deployment workflow uses X.509 certificate authentication and assumes the appropriate Service Fabric certificate has been installed in the specified Certificate Store for the current user.

-If `$ExecutionEnvironmentPath` is provided, it is copied in package output folder.
+If `$ExecutionEnvironmentPath` is provided, it is copied in the package output folder.

 An application package must be uploaded to an image store before it can be registered and deployed.
 For local clusters, the image store is a local file folder, e.g. `file:C:\SfDevCluster\Data\ImageStoreShare`.
 For Azure-hosted clusters, the image store is a hosted image-store service by default - `fabric:ImageStore`.